C0ffeeCode/typst-dhbw-technik-template/template.typ

 	// This is required to generate the content section correctly
 	first_chapter_title: "Introduction",

+	// Factor of page location when to pagebreak headings
+	// to avoid a heading without content on the same page.
+	// Can be disabled by setting it to none
+	// WARNING: can result in "layout did not converge within 5 attempts" issue
+	heading_pagebreak_percentage: none,

 	// set automatically by using the template via `#show: thesis.with(...) body,
 ) = [